 The show spanning-tree port-config command is used to display the Port configuration of Spanning Tree.

 show spanning-tree port-config [port]

-port - The port selected to display the configuration, ranging from 1 to 28.
+port - The port selected to display the configuration.
 By default, the configuration of all ports is displayed.